tyallen22/PyHand_Earth/README.md

 ### Dependencies needed:

-- Google Earth desktop (will be installed automatically if it is not already present in the environment)
+- Google Earth desktop (will be installed automatically the first time the program is run if it is not already present in the environment)
 - apt-get dependencies required to make pip installed packages work together

 ```shell